-New York Law School recognizes that the diverse academic, professional, and community service experiences of our students sometimes leads to a desire to combine law study with advanced study in another academic discipline.
+New York Law School recognizes that the diverse academic, professional, and community service experiences of our students sometimes lead to a desire to combine law study with advanced study in another academic discipline.
 Therefore, we offer joint-degree programs that enable students to pursue both subjects more rigorously than either the J.D. or the master’s degree alone would allow.

 We offer two formalized joint-degree programs: J.D./M.B.A. with the Zicklin School of Business at Baruch College of the City University of New York and J.D./M.A. in Forensic Psychology with John Jay College of Criminal Justice of the City University of New York.
 New York Law School will work on an individual basis with students who wish to combine their J.D. with an advanced degree in other subjects at other institutions provided that the other institution is also willing to work with us.